rkalescky/documentation/common/workshops_2018_spring.rst

 Spring 2018
 ===========

-The Spring 2018 CSC workshop series will provide a hands-on experience that will guide researchers from the basics of using SMU’s supercomputing resources to advanced parallelization and application specific usage.
-The topics will cover information useful for researchers to quickly begin to use the new compute capabilities provided with the new cluster.
-New users are encouraged to take advantage of the introductory "Introduction to ManeFrame II (M2)" workshop that will be given once monthly during the semester.

-Workshops will be given weekly on Wednesday’s in Fondren Library East Room 110 from 12:00 to 2:00 PM.
-Register `here <https://smu.az1.qualtrics.com/jfe/form/SV_bfTJwVQR7pGu8UB>`_!
+Workshops were given weekly on Wednesday’s in Fondren Library East Room 110 from 12:00 to 2:00 PM.

 .. rst-class:: table